USS Doyle (DMS-34): World War II

 Doyle reached New York from Bremerton on 26 April 1943.
 Between 13 May and 29 November, she made four voyages as a convoy escort: Two to Casablanca, French Morocco, one to Greenock, Scotland, and one to Derry, Northern Ireland.
 For the next few months she served on the Atlantic Coast, in antisubmarine operations and training exercises and cruised to the Caribbean in the screen of the escort carrier Bataan.

 Doyle put out from Casco Bay, Maine, 18 April 1944, and arrived at Plymouth, England, ten days later to prepare for the invasion of Normandy.
 On 5 June, she sortied with the 31st Minesweeping Flotilla to clear the assault area.
 She gave fire support to the landing forces on D-Day, 6 June, received on board 37 survivors of LCIs 93 and 487, and served on patrol until returning to Plymouth on 15 July for brief overhaul.

 Sailing 1 August 1944 for Oran, Doyle departed from that port ten days later for the invasion of southern France, escorting a convoy to the assault area and patrolling to cover the landings.
-She continued to support the invasion by escorting convoys from Naples and patrolling off Marseilles until 21 September when she sailed for the United States, arriving at New York 3 October for overhaul.
+She continued to support the invasion by escorting convoys from Naples and patrolling off Marseille until 21 September when she sailed for the United States, arriving at New York 3 October for overhaul.

 Doyle made three more voyages to escort convoys to north Africa between 3 January and 10 June 1945.
 She arrived at Norfolk on 20 June for conversion to a highspeed minesweeper, and was reclassified DMS-34, 23 June 1945.
 After conversion, she sailed from Norfolk 27 August for the Pacific, calling at San Diego, Pearl Harbor, and Okinawa, and arriving at Sasebo 24 October.
 She served in the Far East on occupation duty, at Sasebo as flagship for Commander, Mine Force, Pacific, for most of her tour returning to San Francisco on 31 March 1946.
 Thereafter, she operated on the west coast and in the western Pacific 18 August 1947 to 19 April 1948.